Jeraldy/JeddyJs/README.md

 Jeddy.Init({ app: new Main() });
  ```
-- We have now added two buttons to increment and decrement our counter respectively.

 #### Step 5: Let's make it pretty
+ We have imported *App.css* which contans some css to style our buttons.
+ You can also add inline styles like the way we have styled the div which displays
+ the counts.
 ```js
 import { Jeddy, StatefulWidget } from "jeddy";
 import Div from "jeddy/dom/Div";